ORAL CASE PRESENTATIONS

 THURSDAY ACADEMIC SESSION RESOURCES

 Note: there is mandatory attendance for Thursday Academic Sessions for all residents, except those on vacation.
-For PGY3+ EM/geriatric EM residents, these sessions are optional and if you're interested in attending, please contact Sharona at erdoctors.MSH@sinaihealth.ca.
+For PGY3+ EM/Geri EM residents, these sessions are optional and if you're interested in attending, please contact Sharona at erdoctors.MSH@sinaihealth.ca.
+If you have previously attended the session, you are still welcome (but not obligated) with the exception of sim which remains mandatory.

 OPTIONAL: POCUS Toronto: Point of Care Ultrasound cases and educational resources from U of T